CaptainCrowbar/rs-core/docs/alias.md

 [comparison type] operator<=>(const T& t, const Alias& a);
 ```

 Homogeneous comparison operators.
-Each of these is defined if the `compare`
+Each of these is defined if the
-flag is present and the corresponding operator is defined for `T`.
+`cross_compare` flag is present and the corresponding operator is defined for
+`T`.

 ### Range access